Winged115/RS_ember_int/README.md

 ## Submitting your code

-To submit your code for review, either push your cloned branch to a new repository under your Github account, or send a compressed (.zip) file to your HR contact at RedShelf.
+To submit your code for review, either push your cloned branch to a new repository under your Github account, or send a git patch to your HR contact at RedShelf.
+If you choose to create a github repository, please make sure RedShelf can access it.
+If the repository is private, please grant access to github user: dbollinger.

 ## Prerequisites